 We collected data on the identity of all the mayors that held office from 1947 to 2000 for the states of Ceará, Minas Gerais, and Paraíba.
 We selected these states based on their data availability.
+For these three states we were able to obtain complete records of names of mayors and electoral results going back to 1945.
+Nevertheless, these states are representative of the power dynamics that took place in the rest of the country.
 Appendix Table A1 illustrates the structure of our data for two municipalities.
 For each municipality and each election year, we have the name of the winning mayor and his/her party affiliation.
-Prior to 1972, municipalities held elections in different years.
-Appendix Table A2 tabulates the number of elections that took place each year by state.
-For a subset of municipalities and periods, we also have information on vote shares and the identity of losing candidates.
-We will describe these data in more detail as they become relevant.
+16 Prior to 1972, municipalities held elections in different years.

-10See Arvate (2013) for evidence on the relationship between political competition and the quality of public services in Brazil.
+15See Arvate (2013) for evidence on the relationship between political competition and the quality of public services in Brazil.

-11We will use the party affiliation of politicians to infer the adoption of sublegendas during the military dictatorship.
+16We will use the party affiliation of politicians to infer the adoption of sublegendas during the military dictatorship.
 If a sublegenda was used, the party name is followed by a number indicating the sub-ticket of the candidate.
-We discuss this measure in more detail in Section 4.3.
+We discuss